 What is a Pisco Sour?

-The traditional pisco sour has pisco, lime, simple syrup, and egg white.
 According to Wikipedia, “A pisco sour is an alcoholic cocktail of Peruvian origin that is typical of the cuisines from Peru and Chile.
-The drink’s name comes from pisco, which is its base liquor, and the cocktail term sour, in reference to sour citrus juice and sweetener components.
-If you like Pisco Sour cocktails, try some of my other recipes like my Blood Orange Pisco Sour or my Lavender Pisco Sour.
+The drink’s name comes from pisco, which is its base liquor, and the cocktail term sour, in reference to sour citrus juice and sweetener components."

 What is Pisco?